Yoyiberto/InverseKinematics_v1/README.md

 PLC_PRG uses the 'INV KIN' function to calculate the angles needed to reach an arbitrary position (defined by a 4x4 matrix T).
 The function returns the solution in 'thetalist'.

 ### MATLAB:
-Run 'code.m' to visualize the results and verify that they match the CODESYS output, providing insight into how the mechanism will behave in real-world applications.
+Run 'plot_robot.m' to visualize the results and verify that they match the CODESYS output, providing insight into how the mechanism will behave in real-world applications.

 ### **6. Demonstration & Examples**
 ### CODESYS: